On the Power of Finite Ambiguity in B\"uchi Complementation: Codeterministic Run DAGs for FANBAs

-\begin{restatable}[Separating Levels of Accepting DAGs of FANBWs]{lemma}{separatingLevelDAG} Let $\aut$ be an FANBW and $\dagAW{\aut}{w}$ be the accepting DAG of $\aut$ over $w \in \lang{\aut}$.
+\begin{restatable}[Separating Levels of Accepting DAGs of FANBAs]{lemma}{separatingLevelDAG} Let $\aut$ be an FANBA and $\dagAW{\aut}{w}$ be the accepting DAG of $\aut$ over $w \in \lang{\aut}$.
 Then there must exist a separating level $\separatingLevel \geq 1$ in $\dagAW{\aut}{w}$. \end{restatable} The proof for this lemma is given in~\ref{app:otherProofs} and it relates the fact that $\aut$ has only finitely many accepting runs over $w$ with the fact that accepting $\omega$-branches eventually must stop to share vertices; the separating level is then the level of the last vertex that has been shared by any two accepting $\omega$-branches.

 An immediate consequence of Lemma~\ref{lem:separatingLevelDAG} is that for each vertex $v$ in $\dagAW{\aut}{w}$ with more than one incoming edge, keeping only one of the incoming edges of $v$ does not change whether $\dagAW{\aut}{w}$ is accepting.
-In fact, the definition of branch joining prevents us to merge an accepting and a non-accepting branch, since the former visits infinitely often accepting vertices, while the latter at some point stops to visit an accepting vertex.
+In fact, the definition of branch joining prevents us to merge an accepting and a non-accepting branch, since the former visits infinitely often $\acc$-vertices, while the latter at some point stops to visit an $\acc$-vertex.
 Thus, it is not possible to find $n \in \naturals$ such that the two branches coincide after position $n$, hence at least one (non-)accepting branch must remain in $\dagAW{\aut}{w}$ after merging, if there were some before the merging operation.
+This means that we can reduce the number of branches in a DAG without affecting its acceptance property.